ABUJARIRY123/alx-pre_course/0x01-git/README.md

-This the main branch after we have removed the js directory
+This the main branch, it has been updated.